3redronin/mu-server/README.md

 * HTTPS is as simple as HTTP
 * The fluent API interface should mean it is easy to create web servers without referring to example code.
-* Advanced options still available, such as async handlers, controlling stream flow, etc
+* Advanced options still available, such as async handlers, direct access to input/output streams, etc
 * The dependencies should be kept to a minimum and all be compile-time dependencies
 * All config via constructors or builders, so we do not assume or impose any dependency injection frameworks.

 ## Maven config